huangyh09/briekit/README.rst

 BRIE-kit is developed under Python 2.7 environment, and not full compatible with Python 3, **so please use it in Python2 environment**.
-If you are using Python3 in Ananconda_ 3, you can simply create a conda_ environment with Python=2.7:
+If you are using Python3 in Anaconda_ 3, you can simply create a conda_ environment with Python=2.7:

 .. code-block:: bash